 There are several new features in the latest release of Surfer!
 The top new features are listed below.
 A more complete list of the new features can be found on the Surfer Version History page.
 To see the features added to previous versions of Surfer, see the PDFs below.

-If you're curious about how these new features can improve your workflow, reach out to our world class technical support team today!
+If you're curious about how these new features can improve your workflow, download the Surfer Free Trial and test them out today!

 -Top Features in Surfer's Latest Release-

 3D Grid Visualization

 Visualize your 3D data to its fullest extents with the new 3D features in Surfer!

 Slice your 3D grids at any angle and visualize the slice as an image.
 Specify any colors you wish for the image slice.
 Use a simple slider to move the image through the grid and see how it changes.

 Create a slice through your data on the fly, and use a slide bar to interactively move the slice through your model.

 Create multiple image slices to show how data changes along survey lines or at specific orientations.

 Clip off parts of your data using any plane!
 Cutaway areas at custom angles, or above/below certain X, Y or Z values.